 - Laser Pointers

-- Automobile batteries and acids.
+- Motor vehicle batteries and acids.

-- Hookahs, bongs, pipes, rolling papers.
+- Hookahs, bongs, pipes, or other alcohol or drug paraphernalia.

 - Barbells in excess of 25 lbs each.

 - Air conditioners or ceiling fans (in units where they are not already provided).

 - Personal lofts or any other structure.